colinyjchung/jinnzhong/content/posts/RCR-HtR-E06-possessed-father-ghost.md

 * Doesn't know who Chow Yun Fat is.
 * Walter bought so much property
 * Table flip, George in front of Evelyn, James fires gun.

+_An index of all "Rain City Reckoning" RPG sessions can be found [here](https://journal.jinnzhong.com/tags/rain-city-reckoning/)_